 – The National Center for Homeopathy

-When taking the remedies, please pay attention to your body, and see how it helps, since the effects are individualized.
+When taking the remedies, please pay attention to your body and see how they help since the effects are individualized.
 If your symptoms improve, thank your mind-body connection and your self-healing ability more than the efficacy of the pills.

 Always inform your doctors before taking other medications.
-Homeopathic remedies may produce interactions that negate the effects of your primary treatment.
+Homeopathic remedies may produce interactions that negate the effects of your primary treatment, but this is rare.